-We will enter into a forward purchase agreement pursuant to which the forward purchase investor will agree to purchase an aggregate of forward purchase units, consisting of one Class A ordinary share and one-third of one warrant to purchase one Class A ordinary share for \$10.00 per unit, or \$ in the aggregate, in a private placement to close substantially concurrently with our initial business combination.
+We will enter into (i) a forward purchase agreement pursuant to which Dragoneer Funding will agree to purchase an aggregate of 15,000,000 forward purchase units, consisting of one Class A ordinary share and one-quarter of one warrant to purchase one Class A ordinary share for \$10.00 per unit, or \$150,000,000 in the aggregate, in a private placement to close substantially concurrently with our initial business combination and (ii) a forward purchase agreement pursuant to which the Willett Purchasers will agree to subscribe for an aggregate of 2,500,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-quarter of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or \$25,000,000 in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination.
 The funds from the sale of forward purchase units may be used as part of the consideration to the sellers in our initial business combination, expenses in connection with our initial business combination or for working capital in the post-transaction company.
-The obligations under the forward purchase agreement will not depend on whether any public shareholders elect to redeem their shares and provide us with a minimum funding level for the initial business combination.
+The obligations under the forward purchase agreements will not depend on whether any public shareholders elect to redeem their shares and provide us with a minimum funding level for the initial business combination.

-If the sale of some or all of the forward purchase units does not close for any reason, including by reason of the failure by the forward purchase investor to fund the purchase price for their forward purchase units, we may lack sufficient funds to consummate our initial business combination.
-The forward purchase investor's obligations to purchase the forward purchase units will be subject to termination prior to the closing of the sale of the forward purchase units by mutual written consent of the company and the forward purchase investor.
-The forward purchase investor's obligations to purchase its forward purchase units will be subject to fulfillment of customary closing conditions.
-In the event of any such failure to fund by the forward purchase investor, any obligation is so terminated or any such closing condition is not satisfied and not waived by the forward purchase investor, we may lack sufficient funds to consummate our initial business combination.
+If the sale of some or all of the forward purchase units does not close for any reason, including by reason of the failure by the forward purchase investors to fund the purchase price for their forward purchase units, we may lack sufficient funds to consummate our initial business combination.
+The forward purchase investors' obligations to purchase the forward purchase units will be subject to termination prior to the closing of the sale of the forward purchase units by mutual written consent of the company and the forward purchase investors.
+The forward purchase investors' obligations to purchase their forward purchase units will be subject to fulfillment of customary closing conditions.
+In the event of any such failure to fund by the forward purchase investors, any obligation is so terminated or any such closing condition is not satisfied and not waived by the forward purchase investors, we may lack sufficient funds to consummate our initial business combination.